What is an S Corporation? Tax benefits explained

 Stock ownership restrictions

-S corporation rules may limit your ability to raise capital by bringing in certain types of shareholders.
+S corporation requirements and restrictions may limit your ability to raise capital by bringing in certain types of shareholders.

 How to form an S corporation